Submit individual Gift Aid donations, aggregated donations and claims for sponsored events using Charities Online.

 If the donor’s surname is double-barrelled, use a space instead of the hyphen, eg, enter Smith Davis not Smith-Davis.

 You can ‘aggregate’ (add together) donations of £20 or less from different donors and show them as one entry on the spreadsheet.
-The total donation on one line can’t be higher than £1,000 and the total can’t include donations associated with admissions to charity visitor attractions.
+The total donation on one line cannot be higher than £1,000 and the total cannot include donations associated with admissions to charity visitor attractions.

 To claim Gift Aid on aggregated donations, do not enter the name and address of individual donors as this will slow down your repayment claim.
 Instead you must enter: